bjthorpe/Cad2vox/README.md

 ### Dependencies
 The project has the following build dependencies:
  * [GLM](http://glm.g-truc.net/0.9.8/index.html) for vector math.
-Any recent version will do (if building Cudavox see bellow).
+Any recent version will do.
  * [OpenMP](https://www.openmp.org/)
  * [Python](https://www.python.org/) version 3.6 or higher.

-It also has the following optional dependenciy:
+It also has the following optional dependency (see building without CUDA for details):
-* [Nvidia Cuda 8.0 (or higher)](https://developer.nvidia.com/cuda-toolkit) for CUDA + Thrust libraries (see building without CUDA for details).
+* [Nvidia Cuda 8.0 (or higher)](https://developer.nvidia.com/cuda-toolkit) for CUDA + Thrust libraries.

  You will also need the following python packages:
  * cmake